 Charming as it may be to live on or rent a houseboat in the Amsterdam canal, it is certainly not cheap.
 In the old days living on a houseboat meant you were poor.
 Nowadays Amsterdam houseboats are extremely popular and only for the happy few with money.

-Houseboats in Amsterdam are generally not motorized, but moored to a fixed spot in the city.
+Houseboats in Amsterdam are generally not motorized but moored to a fixed spot in the city.
 There are two kinds: a house built on a floating pontoon made of concrete.
 We call this a modern ark.

 History of Amsterdam houseboats

-Some of these old ships are over a hundred years old.
-The ships were used to transport goods while the owner and his family lived in the small quarters below deck.
-After retirement, the ship owner would moor the ship and continue living on it.
+Some of these old houseboats in Amsterdam are over a hundred years old.
+The cargo ships were used to transport goods.
+The owner and his family lived in the small quarters below deck.
+After retirement, the shipowner would moor the ship and continue living on it.